top of page

 Researchers typically use mean MVC for their data.
 I used to think that mean activation was more critical as it measured the average activation throughout the entire repetition.
 However, muscles are not always active throughout an exercise's entire range of motion, especially during compound lifts.

-For example, one muscle might be very active down low in the stretched position, while another becomes more active up top in the contracted position of the same exercise.
+For example, one muscle might be very active in the stretched position, while another becomes more active in the contracted position of the same exercise.

 For this reason, I believe that peak MVC is a more important figure.
 Peak activation measures the highest point of activation during the repetition.

-Still, I believe that mean activation might be more important for bodybuilding purposes in providing constant tension, occlusion, and “the pump.”
-In contrast, peak activation might be more critical for sport-specific purposes in providing maximum tension at a particular moment for peak force production.
+Still, I believe that mean activation might be more critical for bodybuilding purposes in providing constant tension, occlusion, and “the pump.”
+In contrast, peak activation may be more critical for sport-specific purposes, as it provides maximum tension at a particular moment for peak force production.

 Study One